mohanson/pxsol/doc/content/tx_serialize.md

 When Solana transactions are signed, propagated, and stored, they are serialized.
 Serialization is the process of converting a data structure into a byte stream for transmission over a network or storage.
 Deserialization is the reverse process, parsing the byte stream back into the original data structure.
 Solana uses an efficient binary format for serialization and deserialization, striking a balance between performance and data compactness.

-Solana’s serialization process is based on a custom binary encoding format designed to be efficient and unambiguous.
+Solana's serialization process is based on a custom binary encoding format designed to be efficient and unambiguous.
 This serialization method has no official name but is distinctive and straightforward.
 Broadly speaking, it relies on two fundamental rules:

 - Compact Encoding: Solana uses variable-length integers (compact-u16) to represent length fields.
-For example, the number of accounts or signatures is dynamically encoded based on the actual value’s size, rather than always occupying 2 bytes.
+For example, the number of accounts or signatures is dynamically encoded based on the actual value's size, rather than always occupying 2 bytes.
 This approach reduces unnecessary space waste.
 - Sequential Storage: The various parts of a transaction are arranged in a fixed order, such as the number of signatures, followed by signature data, and then the message content.
 This sequential structure simplifies deserialization logic.

 For instance, a simple transfer transaction might look like this when serialized into a byte stream: